How to Hire a Surveyor

-Once you have selected your Job Description download it and convert it to a Job Advert, please use as many as you require.
+Once you have selected your Job Description download it or convert it to a Job Advert.
+From here you can post/advertise your job across our network of job boards.
 If you wish to use the job description for a CV Template click through for advice and Convert to a CV

 Surveyor Job Description

 Download this and access other HR Resources

 Our organisation is seeking an experienced surveyor to join our team.
 You will be responsible for supervising field staff and ensuring projects are delivered to deadlines.
 Duties include calculating project boundaries, creating land maps, and reporting survey results.
 The job requires experience with surveying instruments, and to be successful; you will need to have excellent analytical skills.

 - Carry our surveys on a project area